Manthiram-Group/cryoem-public/README.md

+# Working Principle of the CryoSPARC Notifications System

+This CryoSPARC notifications script uses the tag system in CryoSPARC to identify which jobs have notifications enabled.
+By running the cryosparc_enable_notifications.sh script, all specified jobs will be tagged with a user-specific "notifs-on" tag created by the script.
+The script will then periodically check the job status and send a Slack notification if the job status has changed.
+Notifications will be sent:

+- When a job begins running (not when it is "launched" or "queued").
+- When a job is completed (which deactivates notifications).
+- When a job fails (which deactivates notifications).
+- When a job is killed (which deactivates notifications).
+- When a job is deleted (which deactivates notifications).
+- When the "notifs-on" tag is manually removed in the CryoSPARC web interface (which deactivates notifications).

+The script defaults to check every five minutes whether a job's status has changed, but this time interval can be adjusted.
+Notifications can be enabled for single CryoSPARC jobs or entire CryoSPARC workspaces with one run of the "cryosparc_enable_notifications.sh" script.
+Note that you cannot enable notifications by manually tagging a job in the CryoSPARC web interface.

+If you run into errors or have questions, please email me at nsnyder@caltech.edu or snydern2000@gmail.com.

 # Setting Up a Slack App to Be Able to Receive CryoSPARC Notifications

 1. If you are the first person in your Slack workspace who will be receiving CryoSPARC notifications, you will have to create a Slack app.
 Visit the following link and click "Create New App": https://api.slack.com/apps.